Susan Rice: Affiliations

 Rice is a distinguished visiting research fellow at American University's School of International Service and non-resident senior fellow at the Belfer Center for Science and International Affairs at Harvard University's John F. Kennedy School of Government.
 She is also a contributing opinion writer for the New York Times.
-Rice currently serves on the board of Netflix and is a member of the Aspen Strategy Group, American Academy of Diplomacy, and Council on Foreign Relations.
+She is currently on the board of Netflix and is a member of the Aspen Strategy Group, the American Academy of Diplomacy, and the Council on Foreign Relations.

+Rice is a member of the Defense Policy Board Advisory Committee.

 Personal life

-Rice married former ABC News executive producer Ian Officer Cameron on September 12, 1992, at the St. Albans School chapel.
-They met as students at Stanford.
-The couple have two children.
-Despite sharing the same surname and the same job title, Susan Rice and Condoleezza Rice are unrelated.
-The Hill and others have notably mistaken the Democratic National Security Advisor for her Republican counterpart.
+Rice married former ABC News executive producer Ian Officer Cameron on September 12, 1992, at the St. Albans School chapel in Washington D.C.
+They met as students at Stanford and have two children.

+While they have the same surname and have held the same job, Susan Rice and Condoleezza Rice are unrelated.
+The Hill and others have notably mistaken the Democratic national security advisor for her Republican counterpart.

 Honors and awards

 Rice was inducted into Stanford's Black Alumni Hall of Fame in 2002.
 In 2017, President François Hollande named Rice a commander of the Legion of Honour for her contributions to Franco-American relations.